davidbeckonline/davidbeckonline-site/content/posts/2022-02_spiritual-letters.md

 > **Twitter**: [@paradox_letters](https://twitter.com/Paradox_Letters)

-> **Instagram**: [mr.paradox.paradise](https://www.instagram.com/mr.paradox.paradise) I think the artist ist most active on Instagram, which is a remarkable choice.
+> **Instagram**: [mr.paradox.paradise](https://www.instagram.com/mr.paradox.paradise) I think the artist is most active on Instagram, which is a remarkable choice.
 All products of 'Meta' are the definition of a 'walled garden'.
 It contradicts to the idea of freedom, in my opinion.
 If you do not have an account, you cannot check his content - at least not in detail.
 However, I learned that there are website which help to overcome this barrier.
-Just mirroring the Instragram content to Twitter would at least make it more accessible.
+Just mirroring the Instagram content to Twitter would at least make it more accessible.

 ### Music